 above.
 If the path is in the same ring segment, as determined by the

-variable, the _cw
+same_line variable, the _cw variable reverses,

 which means that a line between multiple letters on the same ring will